Ibrahimovic becomes part-owner of Swedish side Hammarby | Goal.com

 Zlatan Ibrahimovic has become a part-owner of Swedish outfit Hammarby, the club announced on Wednesday morning.

-The striker had posted a photo of the club's kit a day prior, leading to many believing that he would be swapping Major League Soccer for Allsvenskan, having most recently played for the LA Galaxy.
+The striker had posted a photo of the club's kit on Instagram a day prior, leading to many believing that he would be swapping Major League Soccer for a return to Sweden.

-However, the club stressed that it is too early to say exactly how Ibrahimovic will contribute to the club moving forward.
+However, the club stressed that it is too early to say exactly how Ibrahimovic will contribute moving forward.

 A statement on Hammarby's official website reads: "This week, representatives of Hammarby Fotboll met with AEG and Zlatan Ibrahimovic in Los Angeles.